This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 2019 99p

-50% Cabernet Franc, 34% Cabernet Sauvignon and 16% Merlot.
+Tasted in July 2022 (Copenhagen).
+It was my first encounter with this wine – I couldn’t taste it in Bordeaux from the barrel in April 2020.
+The blend is 50% Cabernet Franc, 34% Cabernet Sauvignon, and 16% Merlot.
 This wine was certainly worth the wait!
 It was an incredible thrill from start to finish.
-In the beginning, this wine was a paradise of aromas and fragrances.
+Initially, this wine was a paradise of aromas and fragrances.
 On the nose, it overwhelmed you with cascades of freshly cut black cherries and blackcurrants.
-The palate offered a striking attitude, seamless structure, cashmere-clad texture, vibrancy, sophisticated touch, and fantastic complexity.
-After half an hour in the glass, this wine started becoming typical of the Pessac-Leognan district with its shellfish scent, saltiness, and smokiness, without losing one ounce of energy, vitality, or fruit.
+The palate offered a striking attitude, seamless structure, a cashmere-like texture, vibrancy, a sophisticated touch, and fantastic complexity.
+After half an hour in the glass, this wine began to take on the typical characteristics of the Pessac-Leognan district, with its shellfish scent, saltiness, and smokiness, without losing any of its energy, vitality, or fruit.
 It is a genuinely epic wine, and what a pair it will make with the 2020 version!

 LCHB 2018 98+p